 Overall, 2014-2020 Romania-Ukraine exceeded the initial expectations as regards the results (to be) achieved on the ground.
-The programme was attractive for the beneficiaries, while the trust capital in programme structures and EU funding was positive, thus facilitating a smooth and collaborative working environment.
+Although unexpected circumstances delayed and created repeated bottlenecks during implementation, the programme remained attractive for the beneficiaries, while the trust capital in programme structures and EU funding remained positive, thus facilitating a smooth and collaborative working environment.
 Direct cooperation between regional or local stakeholders, and the programme to unblock certain specific implementation bottlenecks and keep projects on the track has proved to be necessary and efficient.
+Given the partnership principle, ensuring local ownership over the results, whether positive or negative, is a practice worth to be continued, or even formalized in the NEXT programme procedures.

-Having in view 2014-2020 experiences the programme mission will be to review and adjust its internal monitoring procedures, making the most and the best from the risks assessment approach in respect to management verifications, with a keen eye on the use of resources and programme timeline.
-In order to ensure coordination with other programmes and to avoid double funding the programme will use a mechanism similar to the 2014-2020 one, including a provision regrading double funding in the guidelines and involving the National Authorities in the checks for double funding.
-Additionally, the Monitoring Committee will involve, as observers, representatives of the institutions involved in the implementation of the most important national programmes.
+Having in view 2014-2020 experiences and the orientation towards simplification given by the new regulations, the programme mission will be to review and adjust its internal monitoring procedures, making the most and the best from the risks assessment approach in respect to management verifications, with a keen eye on the use of resources and programme timeline.